-What is the Shopify benchmark?
+What is average Add to Cart rate in 2021?
 From a high-level perspective, here are some key numbers:

 In terms of Add to cart benchmarks, while the absolute level is important, the relationship with other metrics is key.
 As a general rule, we would expect reached checkout rate to be 50% of the Add to Cart Rate, and conversion rate to be 50% of the Reached checkout rate.
 So, for example, if Add to Cart rate was 8%, we would expect:

 - Reached checkout rate to be 4%

 When looking at Add to cart numbers, It’s important to break the numbers down into two sections:

 - The Add to cart rate vs reached checkout vs conversion rate

 Low add to cart rate

 When analysing a low add to cart rate, we tend to focus on the following variables:

 Pricing As is to be expected, the price of products in relation to alternatives is important, but more importantly, is the ‘value’ that customers place on your product in relation to alternatives.
 While we’ll cover this in more detail below, pricing that is not in line with alternatives or indicative of value can have a significant impact on Add to Cart Rate.